Ministries

 Rubindi Ind.
 Baptist Church

 This church was started through a man from Rubindi town getting saved listening to Life Radio in Mbarara.
 Byaruhanga Vincent then came to Mbarara looking for the church associated with the radio station.
 Matt began discipling him every week and after that began to take the mobile Bible institute to Rubindi.
 Vincent then told Matt he believed the Lord would have him start an independent Baptist church in Rubindi.
-He continues serving the Lord, soulwinning, discipling people, preaching every week and is also continuing his Bible training in the institute in Mbarara.
+He continues serving the Lord, soulwinning, discipling people, preaching every week and has since finished his Bible training in the institute in Mbarara.

 Independent Baptist Church of Kasese

-We praise the Lord He provided for us to get 3 plots of land in a great section of town.
+We praise the Lord He provided for our church people to have a beautiful church building and a multi-purpose building (for Sunday School, Bible college, dormitories, future radio station) in a great section of town.
 It sits directly on the main road through town with thousands of people passing by everyday, with good access, good visibility and within 1 kilometer of thousands of people.